syncfusion-content/asp.net-core-docs/aspnet-core/GettingStarted/Getting-Started-2-0.md

 ![](getting-started_images/getting-started_image2.png)

-* Then the packages will get installed and it will be automatically reffered to your application.
+* Then the packages will get installed and it will be automatically referred to your application.
 Open your **bower.json** file and specify our bower name **"syncfusion-javascript"** and the value with *.
 The * specifies the latest version of our scripts and themes files.
 After, the bower installation has completed, the project folder structure will look like in below structure.

 ![](getting-started_images/getting-started_image3.png)